michaeljones/on-commit-messages/README.md

 ### Knowledge Transfer

-This is part of 'understanding' in many ways but beyond the 'in the moment' comprehension of what is going on in the commit, a good commit message can share situational understanding, communicate prioritisation of goals, explain oddities in tooling or languages, highlight unexpected user behaviours and other things that provide context to the project.
+This is part of 'understanding' in many ways but goes beyond the 'in the moment' comprehension of what is going on in the commit, a good commit message can share situational understanding, communicate prioritisation of goals, explain oddities in tooling or languages, highlight unexpected user behaviours and other things that provide context to the project.

 Are git commit message the best way of transferring this kind of knowledge?
-No, but they are a situational advantage of being attached to the code and change that someone is currently examining.
+No, but they have the situational advantage of being attached to the code and change that someone is currently examining.

 ## Structure

 The structure of the commit message is important but not at important as the content.
-There are a few rules to follow when creating a commit message:
+There are a few rules to follow when creating a git commit message:

 1. The first line should not exceed 50 characters
 2. The second line should be blank.